Jefferson County is named for Thomas Jefferson, who was President of the United States from 1801 to 1809.

 Contractor: John Rigby and C P Wakeman

 Description: The building faces south and is a three story stone and dark red colored brick and sandstone structure.
+The building is located on landscaped grounds on a hill overlooking the center of Port Townsend.
 On the south front is a large arched entrance on the first story.
 The west side also has a recessed arched entrance.
 There is a large square brick clock tower which rises 143 feet on the southeast corner.
 On the other corners are round towers with dome roofs.
 The roof is hipped with gable ends.
 The base of the building is grey colored stone.
-The courtroom on the third story is a massive room decorated with handcarved solid oak paneling.
+In the interior, the County Superior Court courtroom on the third story is a massive room decorated with handcarved solid oak panelling.
+The building houses the County Superior Court and the County District Court.

-Note: The cost of construction was $125,000 and eleven stone-cutters and twelve mason were utilized.
-The building is the oldest courthouse in Washington.
+Note: During construction eleven stone-cutters and twelve mason were utilized.
+The building is the one of the oldest courthouses in Washington.
 The clock was shipped around Cape Horn and has been in service for over seventy-six years.

 See: The architect Willis A. Ritchie also designed the courthouse in Spokane County.